kingsdigitallab/alice-thornton/frontend/posts/news/2023-06-16-tickets-for-thornton-durham-play.md

 Contains themes of bereavement and infant loss.

-A review of an earlier version from [(The Scotsman)](https://www.scotsman.com/arts-and-culture/theatre-and-stage/theatre-review-the-remarkable-deliverances-of-alice-thornton-scottish-storytelling-centre-edinburgh-1401897)
+A review of an earlier version from [The Scotsman:](https://www.scotsman.com/arts-and-culture/theatre-and-stage/theatre-review-the-remarkable-deliverances-of-alice-thornton-scottish-storytelling-centre-edinburgh-1401897)

 > human and very funny ... thoroughly enjoyable ...
 Cannon’s performance is vivid and engaging.